 We have In-Person Worship Services and is broadcasted ONLINE via Facebook begins at 10:00am and you are officially invited!

-Bible Study will resume September 7th on Wednesday at 7pm.
+Bible Study on Wednesdays at 7pm.
 For more information on these and other opportunities to be a part of this movement and other events at the CALENDAR.

 In person services will continue every Sunday.

 Join | Share | Subscribe | Follow | Invite!

 The Christian season of Lent falls on the First Afrikan liturgical calendar during the time we call “Birth/Initiation” (color: RED).
 During Lent Christians are reminded of the commitments they have made to God.
 They both reflect upon the quality of their spiritual life and, where necessary, recommit themselves to following the teachings of Yeshua.
 At First Afrikan Church we remember that we are all born spiritual beings, that we’ve come from eternity past and are in route to eternity future.
 Each moment requires of us the same level of purposefulness that any traveler who is intent on arriving at her or his destination possesses.
 We have been born into and are being instructed by our God, our ancestors and our elders on each step of the journey.
 We must therefore be conscious and stay “woke” in order to fulfill our divinely-given purpose in life.

 The Lenten Season helps us to see that none of us travel alone and empty-handed.
 God has already provided all of the resources we need to fulfill our divinely-given purpose in life.
 Therefore, rather than searching for and attempting to attain what we do not have let’s strive to recognize the resources laying right at our feet and use them for God’s glory and for the liberation of God’s people.